Cable TV Advertising: Benefits, Rates, & How It Works

 Ultimately, there are many ways you can get your ads on TV.
 Whether you choose to go with cable TV advertising or a CTV/OTT platform like Performance TV, the most important thing to factor into your decision-making process is what your ultimate goal will be.

-While traditional linear advertising avenues like cable let brands target audiences based on specific locations, PTV allows advertisers to run their TV campaigns like a digital channel, and track the results in real time.
+While traditional linear TV advertising avenues like cable let brands target audiences based on specific locations, Performance TV allows advertisers to run their TV campaigns like a digital channel and track the results in real time.
 Essentially, you get all the benefits of cable TV advertising, but with much better targeting and measurement.